Kritimbist/365-Days-of-GitHub-Challenge-AI-Astrophysics-Edition./README.md

-# 🌌 365 Days of GitHub Challenge — AI × Astrophysics Edition
+#  365 Days Challenge — AI × Astrophysics

 > “Somewhere, something incredible is waiting to be known.” — Carl Sagan